Aikido, the way with Aiki (part 3)

 what is the innermost truth

 What exactly did the founder, O-Sensei, Morihei Ueshiba have to say about his Aikido, what did or do the different senseis, mostly direct students of O-Sensei say about their Aikido, about Aikido in general and also about O-Sensei and the Aikido of O-Sensei?
 And then, how does all of this fit together with the Aikido practiced in the dojo?
-What I really wanted to understand is: What is the core, what is the essence, what is the innermost truth of Aikido as O-Sensei understood it?
+What I really wanted to understand is: according to O-Sensei, what is the core, what is the essence, what is the innermost truth of Aikido?

-Well, I still haven't got there yet, obviously, but over the years, all the experience in Aikido and Aikido related training together with all the information put together, a coherent picture and understanding on my part gradually formed.
+Well, I still haven't gotten there yet, obviously, and most probably never will, but over the years, all the experience in Aikido and Aikido related training together with all the information received, a coherent picture and understanding gradually formed.

-To start with, again I want to point out that in a body art such as Aikido, it's not only about the mind that has to understand, it's also about the body which has to understand as well.
+Again I want to point out that in a body art such as Aikido, it's not only about the mind that has to understand, it's also about the body which has to understand as well.
 Only then a real understanding can be accomplished.
 To get the body to understand those things, many years of training need to be done.
 Even so, when the body understands, the mind needs to be ready to accept those understandings too.
-In addition to the famous Aikido saying "mind leads body", I would suggest to add another line: "and body teaches mind".
+Therefore we could be saying that the mind moves the body 1 and the body teaches the mind.

 Of course, I still might not see the whole picture, I'm pretty sure I don't.
+Also, I absolutely take into account the possibility that my understanding of things could all just be completely wrong.
 Still, from what I'm able to see, that's exactly what I see.
 Which kind of makes sense, doesn't it, since we rarely see the things we can't.
-Anyway, leaving everything aside, isn't it like Aiki should most definitely be part in our research to understand Aikido?
+Anyway, leaving everything aside, isn't it like Aiki should most definitely take an important part in our research to understand Aikido?

 "Aiki, the essence of Aikido"